-Analyst details

-Dr Michael Green michael.green@alignresearch.co.uk
+Analyst details Dr Michael Green michael.green@alignresearch.co.uk

 IMPORTANT: Arian Silver is a research client of Align Research.
 Align Research holds an interest in the shares of AGQ.
-For full disclaimer information please refer to the last page of this document.
+For full disclaimer and risk warning information please refer to the last page of this document.